amadare42/HunterPie.SyncPlugin/readme.md

-﻿# HunterPie Sync Plugin
+# HunterPie Sync Plugin
----

 This is plugin for [HunterPie](https://github.com/Haato3o/HunterPie) that allows syncing monster buildup data from party-leader to other party members using central server.

-> NOTE: this is in relatively early stage, but it in working state.
+> NOTE: this is in relatively early stage, but in working state.

 ## Installation

-Drag'n'drop this icon below to Plugins screen in HunterPie:
+Drag'n'drop icon below to Plugins screen in HunterPie:

 [<img src="https://raw.githubusercontent.com/amadare42/HunterPie.SyncPlugin/master/readme/plugin.svg">](https://raw.githubusercontent.com/amadare42/HunterPie.SyncPlugin/master/Plugin.Sync/bin/Release/module.json)

+## Configuration

+On first run, in plugin directory `config.json` file will be created.
+It will be loaded as configuration on plugin initialization.

+`ShowDebugLogs`: enable verbose logging

+`ServerUrl`: change sync server url.
+Useful when using local server

 ## Build & Debug